adasMatt/FunnyFarm/README.md

             - If building a new image from repo, this step will push the container image build to GCR
         - Set Deployment name in configuration (funny-farm-app)
         - Choose correct K8s cluster (funny-farm-cluster)
-        - In Expose, setup load balancer, check expose deployment as a new service and choose ports (show screenshots of Google Cloud console: K8s cluster, Workloads, Deployment, Bucket)
+        - In Expose, setup load balancer, check expose deployment as a new service and choose ports

+*Ignore: (show screenshots of Google Cloud console: K8s cluster, Workloads, Deployment, Bucket)

 ## CICD
 - Google Cloud CICD: